 The nutty taste and texture of barley and the earthiness of beets play really well in this risotto...
-Barley Risotto with Golden Beets, Soft Egg, and Sage Browned Butter is a flavorful vegetarian #meatlessmonday dish perfect for the season!
+Beet Barley Risotto with an egg and sage and browned butter is a flavorful vegetarian #meatlessmonday dish perfect for the season!

->

-> Autumn is the mellower season, and what we lose in flowers we more than gain in fruits.
+Autumn is the mellower season, and what we lose in flowers we more than gain in fruits.~~ Samuel Butler

->

-> Fall has arrived in Las Cruces!
+Fall has arrived in Las Cruces!
 I wouldn't say we have a "chill" in the air, but our days are glorious in the upper seventies and low eighties, and our nights are chilly.
 Most locals would say there is no better place to be than in New Mexico in October...
 The change in seasons is always reflected at the dinner table, as I enthusiastically embrace seasonal ingredients.

 What foods represent fall to you?
 I think of root vegetables and pungent herbs like sage.
 I also shift gears from light to hearty fare.
 If you've been reading my blog for any length of time, you know I prefer whole complex grains - barley, farro, brown rice, quinoa, etc. Lately I seem particularly drawn to barley.
 I love the earthy flavor and chewy texture it lends to a dish.

 Traditionally, risotto is made with arborio rice - an Italian short-grained white rice.
 The rounded grains are firm and chewy, but because it's refined, it lacks nutritional value.
 Barley makes an excellent substitute in a risotto, requiring just a little more time to cook.

 The Natural Grocers Market just a half mile from my house has beautiful golden beets right now, and my herb garden provided the fresh sage.
 Sage is so much more than its dried form used in Thanksgiving dinner stuffing.
 The herb is earthy, aromatic, and pairs beautifully with root vegetables and blue cheeses.